RavinSG/obsidian-cyber/Splunk.md

 #### Risk analysis dashboard
 The risk analysis dashboard helps analysts identify risk for each risk object (e.g., a specific user, a computer, or an IP address).
 It shows changes in risk-related activity or behaviour, such as a user logging in outside of normal working hours or unusually high network traffic from a specific computer.
 A security analyst might use this dashboard to analyse the potential impact of vulnerabilities in critical assets, which helps analysts prioritise their risk mitigation efforts.

+### Splunk searches

+Splunk has its own querying language called *Search Processing Language* (SPL).
+SPL is used to search and retrieve events from indexes using Splunk’s Search & Reporting app.
+An SPL search can contain many different commands and arguments.
+For example, you can use commands to transform your search results into a chart format or filter results for specific information.